Designing a successful data analytics platform for a rapidly changing world

 - Personally identifiable information (PII) segregation: You may want to remove personally identifiable information (PII) while data is in-transit, before it lands your storage.

-- Storage tiering for performance within a datastore: You storage pool can consist of both hard drives and provisioned solid-state drives or throughput optimized HDDs.
-SSDs act as a repository for frequently read blocks (‘hot’ zone) while HHDs are used for less frequently used blocks (‘warm’ zone).
-For example, with Elasticsearch, you can set an arbitrary attribute that can tag node server as hot or warm and set routing in a way that your recent data is routed to hot nodes while rest is stored in warm nodes.
+- Storage tiering for performance within a datastore: Tier your storage as ‘hot’ and ‘warm’ zones which can be based on type of disks or instances.
+For example, with Elasticsearch, you can set an arbitrary attribute that can tag node server as hot or warm and set routing in a way that your recent data is routed to hot nodes while the rest is stored in warm nodes.

 - Persist to optimal datastore for specialised use-cases.
-For example, persist your data in column-oriented Data warehouse or an OLAP datastore for deep-dive analytics or pre-aggregate and scan for quick access or run through some ML model and store in some tree database for shortest path use cases.
+For example, persist your data in a column-oriented database or an OLAP datastore for deep-dive analytics or pre-aggregate and scan for quick access or run through some ML model and store in some tree database for shortest path use cases.

 - Storage caching to optimise performance: Technologies like Alluxio or Apache Ignite provide distributed in-memory cache which can help you run your queries, let’s say Spark queries over Alluxio, blazing fast by sharing the data cross jobs.